BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### Multitype parameters

-Whether for strictly or weakly typed languages, the same argument value may appear in different types (e.g., integer and floating point for the same calculations).
+Whether for strictly or weakly typed languages, the same argument value may appear in different types (e.g., integer and floating-point for the same calculations).

 ## 💡I<samp>DEAS</samp>💡